 If a guardian has been appointed to care for a ward’s person, then the guardian must do all that is necessary to provide medical, mental, and personal care for the ward, including the kind of residential setting that is most appropriate for the ward.
 This type of guardian must give an annual report and plan to the court, including providing a physician’s report.

-If a ward is only partially incapacitated, the court can appoint a guardian to handle only those issues that the wad is incapable of exercising.
+If an award is only partially incapacitated, the court can appoint a guardian to handle only those issues that the wad is incapable of exercising.

 Doane & Doane Are the Go-To Attorneys for Guardianship Matters in Florida